cyberbotics/webots/docs/reference/hinge2joint.md

 The [Hinge2Joint](#hinge2joint) node can be used to model a hinge2 joint, i.e. a joint allowing only rotational motions around two intersecting axes (2 degrees of freedom).
 These axes cross at the `anchor` point and need not to be perpendicular.
-The suspension fields defined in a [HingeJointParameters](hingejointparameters.md) node allow for spring and damping effects along the suspension axis.
+The suspension fields defined in the [HingeJointParameters](hingejointparameters.md) node of the `jointParameters` field allow for spring and damping effects along the suspension axis.

 Note that a universal joint boils down to a hinge2 joint with orthogonal axes and (default) zero suspension.